kokerinks/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed member list.
 * The index must be a positive integer 1, 2, 3, …​

 🌟 **Benefit**: Maintain a clean and updated member list by using delete to remove profiles that are no longer active or relevant.
-This helps streamline your loyalty program and keep your data accurate.
+This helps streamline your loyalty program and keep your data accurate.<br>
 ⚠️ <span style="color:orange">**Warning**:</span> Be cautious when using the `delmem` command as it is irreversible.
-Always double-check the member index.
+Always double-check the member index.<br>

 Examples:
 * `list` followed by `delmem 2` deletes the 2nd member in the address book.